jgnewman/maplescript/README.md

 Additional argument destructuring will not happen within the argument pattern.
 You'll use the `destr` function for it.

 ```
+# Turn object properties into variables with the same names
 (make addProps [obj]
-  # Turn these props into variables with the same name
   (destr obj [:foo :bar])
   (+ foo bar))

 (addProps {:foo 2 :bar 3})
 #=> 5

+# Turn object properties into variables with different names
 (make mltProps [obj]
-  # Turn these props into variables with different names
   (destr obj {:foo x :bar y})
   (* x y))